RMITJake/SEPM-A2/README.md

 # IT Service Desk Ticketing System
 - Software Engineering Project Management Assessment 2
 - An IT Service Desk ticketing system for a small startup, Cinco.
-It allows staff members to submit IT issues and technicians to manage and resolve the issues efficiently.
+<br/>It allows staff members to submit IT issues and technicians to manage and resolve the issues efficiently.

 ---